pivotal/docs-tap/scc/building-from-source.md

 Aside from using HTTP(S) as a transport, you can also use SSH:

-1. Ensure that the repository URL in the Workload specification uses `ssh://` as the scheme in the URL
+1. Ensure that the repository URL in the workload specification uses `ssh://` as the scheme in the URL, for example, `ssh://git@github.com:my-org/my-repo.git`.
-(e.g., `ssh://git@github.com:my-org/my-repo.git`).

-1. Create a Kubernetes Secret object of type `kubernetes.io/ssh-auth`:
+1. Create a Kubernetes secret object of type `kubernetes.io/ssh-auth`:

     ```yaml
     apiVersion: v1